 What Makes This Destination Special and Unique?

 • The lodge location could not be more ideal.
-Copper Bay Lodge sits right on the beach, overlooking the Hecate Strait, at the mouth of the Copper River.
-This gives you access to one of the islands greatest steelhead rivers, in an unbelievably beautiful setting, within a 5 minute drive from the mouth of the river and the first fishable runs at tidewater.
-Expect no wasted motion at Copper Bay Lodge which allows for maximum time spent fishing and less time in the truck or boat.
+The Copper Bay Lodge sits right on the beach, overlooking the Hecate Strait, at the mouth of the Copper river.
+This gives you access to one of the south island’s greatest steelhead rivers, in an unbelievably beautiful setting.
+You can be swinging flies in the British Columbia rain forest within a 5 minute drive of the lodge to the mouth of the Copper River and the first fishable runs at tidewater.

 • The Lodge arrangement itself is cozy and intimate.
 With only 4 anglers per week, each angler has the option to have their own single room accommodations and the run of the lodge and the island.
-The small group size allows for maximum flexibility for you and the guides to choose the best fishing options every day.
+The small group size allows for maximum flexibility for you and the guides to choose the best fishing options everyday.
 You won’t be crowded out and forced to fish assigned beats in a rotation.
-Maximum flexibility in the fishing program is crucial to Copper Bay Lodge’s success.